 Poetry for 8th Graders

-Did you think 8th grade summer reading could be complete without poetry?
+Did you think an 8th grade reading list could be complete without poetry?
 Think again!